Guatemalan forces clash with migrant caravan, Biden team seeks to halt exodus

 Mexico, it said, was committed to orderly and regulated migration and would oppose any form of unauthorized entry.

-The first migrant caravan of the year comes less than a week before Biden takes office promising to adopt a more humane approach to migration than Trump.
+The first migrant caravan of the year comes less than a week before Biden takes office on Wednesday promising to adopt a more humane approach to migration than Trump.

 Still, a Biden transition official, speaking on background, advised people not to make for the United States.